Staff

 Several of our partner organizations have representatives on TCWC’s board:

-- Mary Logalbo, West Multnomah Soil & Water Conservation District
+- Ariana Scipioni, West Multnomah Soil & Water Conservation District

 - Colleen Mitchell, Bureau of Environmental Services